circulation

 敬意を表して

-Respect for the salmon
+Respect for the bark

 敬意を表して